 In 2015, Adur & Worthing Councils assisted the BBC with filming for their police drama series 'Cuffs', which used the Adur Civic Centre, Worthing Town Hall and Colonnade House as locations for the eight part mini series.

 During 2019, keep a look out for TV shows including Flirty Dancing (C4), Mother, Father, Son (BBC), Cheat (ITV), Hypothetical (Dave) and Perfect Ten (BBC Film).

 We welcome enquiries and applications for all types of filming across our towns.
 Whilst we love seeing our hometowns starring on the big screen (and the silver screen) we also encourage other types of film and photography, from students creating masterpieces for their degrees to local businesses using our locations as the backdrop for their next marketing campaign.

 If you would like to discuss your next filming project or you would like some more information about filming here in Adur and Worthing, please contact our Place and Economy team (email@example.com, 01903 221304), or make an enquiry through our filming partner, Sussex Film Office:

 If you already know where and when you would like to film on council-owned land in Adur or Worthing, please make an application through Sussex Film Office:

 So that we are able to give the best service to our producers, filmmakers, photographers and all film persons in between, Adur & Worthing Councils are now working with 'Sussex Film Office'.
 We can provide advice on filming in our locations and assistance with applications to gain permission to film.
 By working closely together, we offer an efficient and effective service using accessible and simple working practices, ultimately boosting our local economy.

-If you need some further help finding your perfect location, or you are looking for local crew or suppliers for your filming project, please get in touch with The Sussex Film Office:
+If you need some further help finding your perfect location, or you are looking for local crew or suppliers for your filming project, please get in touch with: